juliaguida/oystercard/apprenticeships_intro_to_the_web_fast_track/checkpoint_http_ii.md

 Time to pause and reflect on what you've learned so far, so that you can track your progress towards the goals of this week.

-The last four steps in this challenge focussed on two of the weekly goals:
+The last four steps in this challenge focused on two of the weekly goals:

 * Explain and diagram the HTTP request/response cycle
 * Test-drive a simple Sinatra app